Code-Institute-Submissions/physics-code/README.md

 - Other card images are sourced from Fontawesome and are coloured black to appear as a silhouette

-- The author's caricatures was created in [Bitmoji](https://www.bitmoji.com/) and saved as a png file
+- The author's caricatures were created in [Bitmoji](https://www.bitmoji.com/) and saved as a png file

 - Card images were sourced from [Flaticon](https://www.flaticon.com), [pngfuel](https://www.pngfuel.com/), [kindpng](https://www.kindpng.com/), [webstock review](https://webstockreview.net/), [freepik](https://www.freepik.com) and [pngguru](https://www.pngguru.com/)